 The $4,000 was never recovered and to this day is the most substantiated buried treasure legend in the United States.

-I had about 1/3 of a tank of gas in Dentasaurus, so a top off was to my benefit.
+Rolling into Jarbidge I had about 1/3 of a tank of gas left in Dentasaurus, so a top off was to my benefit.
 The gas pump was different.
 One diesel, one unleaded and no one around.
-Just a sign informing me that if I can’t get my payment to work then that I need to go to the saloon next door and use their phone to call Dennis.
-Of course this weird gas pump attached to a dialup modem didn’t work.
+Just a sign informing me that if I can’t get my payment to work then I need to go to the saloon next door and use their phone to call Dennis.
+Of course this weird gas pump attached to a dial-up modem didn’t work.
 I had to call Dennis.
 A woman, I presume was his wife or girlfriend answered.
 “He’s on his way over.”

 A few minutes later an angry white haired man on a four wheeler pulled up.
 “What’s the problem?”